Criminology & Forensic Investigation BSc (Hons)

 - A Detective Chief Inspector

-There are a number of visits as part of the programme, these are optional and not included in the cost of the progamme, they include:
+There may be a number of optional visits as part of the programme, these are not included in the cost of the programme.

 - 13 hours per week in years 1 and 2